AmigaGPU/fat-agnus/2019-04-04-building-a-programming-env-in-2k19-ii.md

 ### AWS

-With opensource cloud techs like **#AWS** you are not allowed to fully test their stuff.
+With open-source cloud techs like **#AWS** you are not allowed to fully test their stuff.
 Those guys want CC info.

 Amazon has the following benefits: